 A visit to the odd city of Batumi and its world-famous botanical garden, a failed Azeri Visa, and other stuff.

 Is Georgia corrupted or you’re just dumb?

 A few minutes to 5 am and we’re ready to get off the ship.
 Well, not really so ready.
 Since we should’ve arrived in Batumi but instead we’re in Poti, we decide to accept a lift in Daniel’s car, we’ll ride this 70km later.
-The plan is to get the visa for Azerbaijan in Batumi, that should be faster than in Tbilisi.
+The plan is to get a visa for Azerbaijan in Batumi, which should be faster than in Tbilisi.

 We stop to eat something, find a bakery and take something very good, is a square of dough stuffed with cheese, freshly baked.
 Hooray Georgia!
 We also try the coffee, Georgian coffee is similar to the Turkish one but stronger and shorter.